kbase/narrative/docs/design/job_architecture.md

 ### Job-related

-`job-error` - sent in response to an error that happened on job information lookup, or another error that happened while processing some other message to the JobManager.
+`job_error` - sent in response to an error that happened on job information lookup, or another error that happened while processing some other message to the JobManager.
   * `jobId` - string, the job id
   * `message` - string, some message about the error

-`job-info` - contains information about the current job.
+`job_info` - contains information about the current job.
 The format is described under `job_info` in the **Messages sent from the kernel to the browser** section below.

-`job-logs` - sent with information about some job logs.
+`job_logs` - sent with information about some job logs.
 The format is described under `job_logs` in the **Messages sent from the kernel to the browser** section below.

-`job-status` - contains the current job state
+`job_status` - contains the current job state
   * `jobState` - object, describes the job state (see the **Data Structures** section below for the structure)
   * `outputWidgetInfo` - object, contains the parameters to be sent to an output widget.
 This will be different for all widgets, depending on the App that invokes them.